vsolanki12/OpenShift/README.md

 drwxrwxrwx.
 3 yank     yank         4096 May 17 07:10 0070-must-gather.tar.gz
 Choose the must-gather from the above output:0070-must-gather.tar.gz

-took too long messages date & time wise count etcd-master1.ocp-prd-dor.bell.corp.bce.ca 2022-05-15 more than 100ms:3373 more than 200ms:1114 more than 300ms:286
+took too long messages date & time wise count <ETCD-MASTER-HOSTNAME> 2022-05-15 more than 100ms:3373 more than 200ms:1114 more than 300ms:286